 Archive for December, 2012

-A few weeks ago, there was a gathering in the Central Park of Sardinal, of all the street dogs that lived for miles around.
+To tell the story of Papagayo golf and Casa Pila, I’ll start a few weeks ago.
+There was a gathering in the Central Park of Sardinal of all the street dogs that lived for miles around.
 You see there was this one puppy, a real Black Sheep of the family type, and nobody knew what to do with her.
 She smelled like trash, had bad teeth and bad skin, and she just flat out didn’t fit in.
 After much debate, and a vigorous argument by her defense attorney, she was banned from the streets of the town and sent out into the cruel world to fend for herself.

 Fortunately, there was this was one alley cat, who felt sorry for this little creature, and secretly told her where to go.
 “Just go down this dirt road, about 2 kilometers.
 You will see a Cemetery, don’t stop there, that place is dead, keep on going.
 Just on the other side of the mountain is a golf course, called the Papagayo Golf and Country Club.
 Turn in the front gate, and find your way to the first green, and you will be safe.
 There is a stupid gringo there who takes in all the unwanted creatures from the street.
 He is a real sucker.
 His name is Mike and he lives in Casa Pila.
 If you can make it there, you will live in paradise for the rest of your days.
 There aren’t 70 virgins, only 7, but you will truly feel like you died and went to heaven.”
 Please meet my newest family member, Montaña.